| Country | 2004 | 2006 | 2008 | 2010 | 2012 | 2014 | 2016 | 2018 | 2023 | Total |

 The survey has been conducted regularly since 2004.
 To date, nine waves have been carried out, covering between 11 and 23 countries, with a total of over 400,000 interviews in two decades.
 The questionnaire is administered through face-to-face surveys, with the exception of Canada and the United States.

 As a criterion, this study included only those countries in the region that had data available for the main indicators of the study at least five points in time.
-As summarized in Tabla 1, this study includes a total of 238,257 individuals nested in 174 country waves in 25 countries in the Americas.
+As summarized in Table 1, this study includes a total of 238,257 individuals nested in 174 country waves in 25 countries in the Americas.

 For contextual data on countries, various data sources were used, including: